Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 Dropshipping and print on demand

 Shopify is by far the best option of the three products when it comes to dropshipping.
-Not only does it offer you a much wider range of dropshipping apps than the other two platforms (444 versus Wix’s 36 and Squarespace’s 8), it also gives you access to a dedicated dropshipping starter kit containing resources and dedicated tutorials to help you make the most of the business model.
+It offers you a much wider range of dropshipping apps than the other two platforms (I counted 623 apps versus Wix’s 64 and Squarespace’s 2), and provides you with a lot more support material to help you get started with the business model.

 It’s a similar story with print on demand (POD).
 This is a form of selling where you apply custom designs to products which are then printed and fulfilled by your chosen printing supplier every time an item is ordered from your store.